 Ethyl alcohol or ethanol is written, CH₃CH₂–OH.
 Vinyl alcohol or ethenol is CH₂=CH–OH.
-Ethanol has very ordinary, straightforward behavior, typical of an alcohol.
-Vinyl alcohol, however, because of its double bond (also referred to as its unsaturation), behaves considerably different.
+Though very similar, ethyl alcohol exhibits very ordinary, straightforward behavior, typical of an alcohol.
+Ethenol, however, due to its double bond, behaves differently.

 TautomerizationVinyl alcohol rearranges slightly under ordinary conditions.
 It tautomerizes to the more stable species acetaldehyde.
 This variety of tautomerization is termed keto-enol tautomerism.
 The keto part refers to the carbonyl group typical of ketones and aldehydes, –C=O. The enol part refers to the two functionalities, -ene and -ol, or a double bond and a hydroxyl.